fionayzabellegumaroy/nim/P4/README.md

 ## Questions For Project:
 1. Do we delete clients folder before submission?
     If so, need to delete all references of it from nimd.h, Makefile, and maybe a few more
+2. If due to a presentation error that leads to closing a connection, does that mean it technically counts as a forfeit?
+3. If player sends OPEN more than once but during a play, we close both connections?
+4. Writeup says that client can send FAIL, but doesn't specify how server should handle it.
+We can maybe close the socket id OR we log that fail and then continue on.
+5. Where do we want to check if version is 0?
+I currently have it under framing errors
+6. Do we want to treat client giving server type messages as a framing error (rn i put it as is)